 [Mother, 22years]

-However, Colostrum was perceived to be nutritious while the rest was thought to have low nutritional content.
+However, colostrum was perceived to be nutritious while the rest was thought to have low nutritional content.

-…The milk which comes out first (Colostrum) is the one which has vitamins, after that then there is nothing that you’re, giving the baby and you will punish the child.
+…The milk which comes out first (colostrum) is the one which has vitamins, after that then there is nothing that you’re, giving the baby and you will punish the child.

 [Mother, 25years]